 - a.
 Christ is the head of the Church - b.
 Church Leaders must be moral men not purchase position - c.
-Bible is sole authority for man not Catholic Church - d.
+The Bible is the sole authority for man not the Catholic Church - d.
 Only two orders of church leaders elders and deacons e.
 Bible alone constitutes final authority for a Christian